lurchmath/openmath-js/docs/api-reference.md

 convention.
 You can read about the indexing/addressing convention [in the source code documentation here](https://github.com/lurchmath/openmath-js/blob/master/openmath.litcoffee#parent-child-relationships).

- * `instance.findInParent()` returns a single index of the form cn/vn/b/s, or a JSON attribute key, or undefined if the instance has no parent, as per the indexing scheme linked to above.
-It returns undefined if there is no such child.
+ * `instance.findInParent()` returns a single string indicating the index of the node in its parent.
+The return value will be one of five types:
+     * a string containing "c" followed by a number, as in 'c7' - this means that the node is in it's parent's `children` array, and is at index 7
+     * a string containing "v" followed by a number, as in 'v0' - this is the same as the previous, but for the parent's `variables` array
+     * the string "b" - this means that the node is the body and its parent is a binding
+     * the string "s" - this means that the node is a symbol for its parent, which is either an error or a binding
+     * a lengthier string beginning with "{" - this is the JSON encoded version of the attribute key for which the node is the corresponding value
+     * undefined if none of the above apply (e.g., no parent, or invalid tree structure)
  * `instance.findChild(indexString)` is the inverse of the previous, in that it takes as input a string that the previous might give as output, and finds the corresponding child tree by that index.